Classes in Waldoboro, Maine

 Lounge Chair

-Over six days, we’ll build and weave in the back and seat on a green wood lounge chair.
+Over six days, we’ll build a greenwood lounge chair.
 Working with fresh red oak, we’ll shave our parts and steam bend the curves.
 The arms are made of kiln dried material to keep from changing dimensions after assembly.
-Our goal will be to build the chair in five days, with the sixth day spent weaving in the hickory bark (or a different material, should you desire and bring another choice for the weaving).
+Our goal will be to build the chair in five days, with the sixth day spent weaving in the flat reed (Hickory bark is a great option here as well.
+Students can bring their own if they’d like to weave in hickory bark).

 Open to all skill levels.
 There’s a challenge here, with significant bends and the shapely arms.
 We’ll have a full six days to get this one made.
-Final sanding and prep to be completed at home.
+Final sanding, prep, and some of the weaving to be completed at home.

 Students need to bring a small tool kit.